 Five Classifications for Risk Control Measures in Medical Device Development

-- Inherently safe design—global design requirements or constraints that render the potential hazard or harm all but impossible.
+You need to design a safe product — particularly if you're developing a medical device.
+And that means you need global design requirements or constraints that render the potential hazard or harm all but impossible.

-- Preventative controls—requirements and constraints that help to prevent a hazardous or harmful situation from materializing.
+Risk prevention is critical to mitigating risk.
+So, you'll need requirements and constraints that prevent a hazardous or harmful situation from materializing.

-- Corrective actions—"detect and correct" risk control measures take a corrective action when a hazardous situation is detected.
+Not all risk can be prevented from the get-go.
+That's why you'll need "detect and correct" risk control measures.
+These will help you take corrective action when a hazardous situation is detected.